quazalabs/.github/profile/README.md

 Our yield aggregator is a powerful tool that optimizes returns for liquidity providers.
 It's currently a work in progress, and it'll be available shortly.

-### Apart from all of this there's more coming, we can't reveal just yet!
+### Apart from all of this there's more coming, but we can't reveal it just yet!

 ## Built With